British German Legion

-In 1856, members of the legion were billeted at Barrack field in Colchester Garrison, where many married local women.
+On 16 July 1856, members of the Legion were involved in a fracas with British soldiers in the camp at Aldershot in Hampshire which quickly developed into a major riot fought with stones, sticks and bayonets and leading to about 50 men receiving hospital treatment.
+Though both sides were equally to blame, the men of the British German Legion were billeted at Barrack field in Colchester Garrison, where many married local women.

-It was disbanded November 1856, having seen little or no military action due to the war having ended.
-Facing difficulties in repatriation by having served a foreign country, most of members of the legion were resettled in the Eastern Cape Colony, in South Africa.
+It was disbanded in November 1856, having seen little or no military action due to the war having ended.
+Facing difficulties in repatriation by having served a foreign country, most of the members of the Legion were resettled in the Eastern Cape Colony, in South Africa.
 As a result, to this day there are place names of German origin in the area around King William's Town, including the town of Stutterheim.